Sal's Site

-Sifting through the box of publications, I recently came across a 2003 issue of buzz, which was run by students at the University of Illinois Urbana-Champaign and published by Illini Media Company.
+I recently came across a 2003 issue of buzz, a student-run publication at the University of Illinois Urbana-Champaign that is published by Illini Media Company.

 Prior to getting into law enforcement, Staples worked for a lawn-care company and at a hobby shop.
 During her younger years, she is described in Kurash’s article as being “a rebellious punk-rock teen with an orange and fuchsia Mohawk.”